kirankkadam/WorkBench/README.md

   - RxJS & HttpClient: For asynchronous API communication.

 ## Getting Started
+1. Open the solution in Visual studio 2022.
+2. Make sure the connection string in  WorkBenchDbContext.cs file is pointing to LocalDb.
+3. Start the Web Api by hitting F5 or the play button.
+On successful execution it should display the swagger page.
-1. Start the Web API
+4. Use the following steps to start the Web API in VS Code
-  - Navigate to the API project folder: cd Timesheet.API
+    - Navigate to the API project folder:
+      ```
+      cd WorkBench
+      ```
     - Open AppDbContext.cs and ensure the connection string points to your local SQL instance.

-Run the application:
+      ``` Run the application:
-Bash

       dotnet run
+      ```

 __Note:__ On the first execution, db.Database.EnsureCreated() will trigger.
-This will create TimesheetDb in your LocalDB and seed it with Alice, Bob, and initial tasks.
+This will create WorkBenchDb in your LocalDB and seed it with 2 users __Anton Robins__ and __John Smith__, also it will seed 2 tasks __Programming__ and __Testing__.